 Compressed ROMs

 To save space, ROM files are usually downloaded as compressed .zip, .rar or .7z files.
-In order to prepare ROM files to be used by EmulationStation, they might have to be extracted to be used in their original form, and/or re-compressed to a supported file format.
+To prepare ROM files to be used by EmulationStation, they might have to be extracted to be used in their original form, and/or re-compressed to a supported file format.

 File format